Maatrika-P/Lunar-Terrain-Understanding-And-Autonomous-Navigation/README.md

 ## Dataset

 📂 We leverage a dataset containing 9,766 realistic renders of lunar landscapes with segmented classes: sky, smaller rocks, and larger rocks.
-The bounding box data for larger rocks is also provided.
+The bounding box data for larger rocks are also provided.

 - Dataset source: [Lunar Landscapes](https://www.kaggle.com/datasets/romainpessia/artificial-lunar-rocky-landscape-dataset)